Also called ethanol, grain alcohol, and pure alcohol, a chemical compound, a simple alcohol with the chemical formula C2H5OH.

-Alcohol can be toxic to the developing baby, not just in the first three months of pregnancy when important organs develop, but at any time, as brain development continues throughout pregnancy.
+Alcohol can be toxic to the developing baby, not just in the first three months of pregnancy when vital organs develop, but at any time as brain development continues throughout pregnancy.

 Damages can also occur early in pregnancy before a woman knows she is pregnant.

-Although there is no known safe amount of alcohol that a woman can drink, the risk of miscarriage, birth defects, growth retardation, and mental defects increases the more alcohol a pregnant woman consumes in an environment and the more frequently she drinks in general.
+Although there is no known safe amount of alcohol that a woman can drink, the risk of miscarriage, congenital disabilities, growth retardation, and mental defects increases the more alcohol a pregnant woman consumes in an environment and the more frequently she drinks in general.

 It is advisable to seek the advice of a healthcare provider if alcohol cannot be stopped before conception and throughout pregnancy.

-Mothers who drink alcohol excessively during pregnancy can give birth to babies with fetal alcohol spectrum disorders (FASD) or fetal alcohol syndrome (FAS) which can include physical changes and irreversible mental disorders to the baby.
+Mothers who drink alcohol excessively during pregnancy can give birth to babies with fetal alcohol spectrum disorders (FASD) or fetal alcohol syndrome (FAS), including physical changes and irreversible mental diseases to the baby.

-Fetal alcohol spectrum disorders can include lifelong learning disabilities, poor memory, hyperactivity, poor attention span, speech or language delays, and other disorders.
+Fetal alcohol spectrum disorders can include lifelong learning disabilities, poor memory, hyperactivity, poor attention span, speech or language delays, and other conditions.